Advising and Support

 Transferring Course Credit

 Current students taking courses outside the University of Rochester must obtain approval for transfer credit PRIOR to taking the outside course.
 This policy applies to education abroad courses as well.
-Course Approval Forms can be obtained from the College Center for Advising Services (CCAS) in Lattimore 312.
+Course Approval Forms can be obtained from the Center for Advising Services (CAS) in Lattimore 312.

 Many courses in the data science curriculum are offered by computer science (artificial intelligence, data mining, database) and mathematics (calculus, linear algebra, statistics, probability); students should seek transfer approval from those respective departments.
 To receive transfer credit for elective courses from data science application areas, students should consult the authorized approval list for the appropriate department.